Dhs No Fear Act Quizlet

 Understanding the Core Provisions of the No FEAR Act

-The No FEAR Act's primary goal is to build a culture of transparency and accountability within federal agencies by encouraging employees to report wrongdoing without fear of reprisal.
+The No FEAR Act's primary goal is to support a culture of transparency and accountability within federal agencies by encouraging employees to report wrongdoing without fear of reprisal.
 It achieves this through several key mechanisms:

 • Enhanced Investigative Procedures: The Act mandates improved investigative processes for reprisal allegations.
 This includes establishing timelines for investigations, providing employees with access to information and legal counsel, and ensuring a fair and impartial investigation.
-Agencies must now thoroughly investigate any claims of retaliation, ensuring a dependable and transparent process.
+Agencies must now thoroughly investigate any claims of retaliation, ensuring a strong and transparent process.

 The No FEAR Act and the Department of Homeland Security (DHS)